Did you know?

 She is active in environmental communication, doing media for print, radio and TV, hosting shows for Parks Canada and CBC.
 She speaks frequently on ocean and environmental issues.

-Sarika has acted as a member of the WWF-Canada Oceans Advisory Committee, and is currently a board member of the Centre for the Salish Sea and the David Suzuki Foundation and a visiting scientist with Ocean Networks Canada at the University of Victoria.
+Sarika is currently a board member of the Centre for the Salish Sea and a visiting scientist with Ocean Networks Canada at the University of Victoria.
+She has also acted as a member of the WWF-Canada Oceans Advisory Committee and is an honorary board member of the David Suzuki Foundation.

 Every generation has a challenge, and climate change is ours.
 Let’s accept it, let’s own it, and let’s get on with solving it.
 NOW is the time for action and creativity.
 NOW is the time for boldness.